taylormitchell/roam-backup/README.md

     + `gcsBucketName`.
 - `storageOpt` should be set to either `aws` or `gcp`.

 _Don't worry!
-Your Roam and AWS credentials will be secure.
+Your Roam, AWS and GCP credentials will be secure.
 GitHub [Secrets](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) are encrypted, and provide a convenient methodology for storing secure data in repositories._

 #### 5. Make a commit.
 It can be any commit, but this will start the process and trigger workflows.